oracle-livelabs/multicloud/helidon-oci-devops/create-application/create-application.md

     ```

-## Task 2: Generate a Helidon Microprofile application using Helidon CLI
+## Task 2: Generate a Helidon MicroProfile application using Helidon CLI

-1. Execute the CLI to **generate a Helidon Microprofile application** project.
+1. Execute the CLI to **generate a Helidon MicroProfile application** project.
      ```bash
     <copy>./helidon init</copy>
     ```